Dedication of the Davao Philippines Temple

 The Davao Philippines Temple was announced by Church President Russell M. Nelson on Oct.
 7, 2018.
 The groundbreaking ceremony was held Nov.
 14, 2020, presided over by Elder Taniela B. Wakolo, a General Authority Seventy.

-After a public open house from March 26 to April 10, 2026, the Davao Philippines Temple will be dedicated May 3, 2026, by Elder Dale G. Renlund of the Quorum of the Twelve Apostles.
+After a public open house from March 26 to April 10, 2026, the Davao Philippines Temple was dedicated May 3, 2026, by Elder Dale G. Renlund of the Quorum of the Twelve Apostles.

 Architecture and Design of the Davao Philippines Temple